Esri/arcgis-experience-builder-sdk-resources/samples/widgets/feature-layer-class/README.md

 Data sources are a key concept of the ArcGIS Experience Builder architecture.
 You may want to utilize a data source within your custom widget.
 This sample demonstrates how to use a feature layer as a data source.

+This widget is written as a React class component.
+The equivalent widget written as a React function component can be found [here](../feature-layer-function/).

 ## How to use the sample
 Clone the [sample repo](https://github.com/esri/arcgis-experience-builder-sdk-resources) and copy this widget's folder (within `samples/widgets`) to the `client/your-extensions/widgets` folder of your Experience Builder installation.